jbowens/pita-server/README.md

 - `X-PITA-ACCOUNT-ID` - the account id of the account to authenticate as
 - `X-PITA-SECRET` - the secret key associated with the account

-### Endpoints
+### HTTP Endpoints

-A list of currently provided endpoints.
+A list of currently provided http endpoints.

 #### POST /accounts/new